bem/bem-sdk/README.md

 });
 ```

-To describe the simple modifier field `mod.val` must be specified as `true`.
+To describe the simple modifier, field `mod.val` must be specified as `true`.

 **Example:**